-Kentucky residents (those not receiving a fellowship or assistantship) currently pay \$6,837/semester in tuition and fees.
-Non-Kentucky residents (US and international) pay approximately \$16,774/semester.
-All full-time graduate students are charged (and are responsible for paying) student fees (a mandatory health and recreation fee of approximately \$681.50 per semester).
+Kentucky residents (those not receiving a fellowship or assistantship) currently pay \$7,165/semester in tuition and fees.
+Non-Kentucky residents (US and international) pay approximately \$17,730/semester.
+All full-time graduate students are charged student fees (a mandatory health and recreation fee of approximately \$681.50 per semester).
 These fees entitle the student to use the Student Health Service and some of the athletic and recreational facilities at the University of Kentucky.
 The student health fee is separate from Student Health Insurance.
+These fees are provided for supported students.